io-m/pokedex-app/readme.md

 1. Clone the repository to your local machine.
 2. Navigate to the root directory of the project.
 3. Run `docker-compose up -d` to spin up the Postgres DB in a Docker container.
-4. Run `npm install` to install the project's dependencies.
+4. Run `yarn install` to install the project's dependencies.
-5. Run `npm start` to start the server.
+5. Run `yarn dev` to start dev server.

 The server should now be up and running on `http://localhost:3000`.